Halcy0nic/SUBZero/README.md

 ## Routing
 By default, the SUBZero is not configured to route any traffic or provide internet access.
 Configuring the device to route traffic on the network is pretty simple though.
 I found a [tutorial](https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/) by Phil Martin showing how to do this.
-First, log in to the SUBZero using the credentials 'Pi:Raspberry' and open /etc/sysctl.conf as sudo with vim/vi/nano.
+First, log in to the SUBZero using the credentials 'pi:raspberry' (you should change this) and open /etc/sysctl.conf as sudo with vim/vi/nano.
 Uncomment the line containing 'net.ipv4.ip_forward=1' by removing the # from the beginning of the line, save the changes, and return to the terminal.
-Assuming you are using wlan0 for your wifi interface and eth0 for your internet connection, execute the following commands on the terminal:
+Assuming you are using wlan0 for your WiFi interface and eth0 for your internet connection, execute the following commands on the terminal:

 ``` bash
 $ sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE